-A full inventory count is a tradition at most businesses, but that doesn't mean it has to be hard.
-Thrive Inventory by Shopventory has tools to suit every business and make sure your counts are entered accurately!
+A complete inventory count is a tradition at most businesses, but it can be easy.
+Thrive has tools to suit every business and ensure your counts are entered accurately!

 First, we strongly recommend you check out our blog post with best practices for inventory counts:

-Next, here are our four tools to assist in performing an inventory count.
-Keep in mind, you might be using a combination of these tools depending on what works best for you and your team.
+Next, here are our four tools to perform an inventory count.
+Remember that you might use a combination of these tools depending on what works best for you and your team.

-Conducting the count: Products can be added to the stocktake manually or scanned in (for Standard Users and above).
+Conducting the count: Products can be added to the Stocktake manually or scanned in (for Professional users and above).

-Using the Barcode Scanner Mobile App you can manually reconcile inventory quantities all from your mobile device.
-This method will update individual product counts one-by-one, which is unlike the other options where you can submit bulk changes all at once.
-The Barcode Scanner Mobile App is ideal for smaller operations where all the stock is in one place and easy to count.
+The Barcode Scanner Mobile App is ideal for smaller inventories where all the stock is in one place and easy to count.

-Conducting the count: Simply sign into the app and make sure you are in "Reconciliation mode."
+Conducting the count: Sign into the app and make sure you are in "Reconciliation mode."
 In this mode, counts entered will overwrite quantities of the product once you hit "Save."

-Entering the count: Once you hit "Save" in the Scan app, the quantity of the product will be updated automatically.
+Entering the count: Once you hit "Save" in the Scan app, the quantity of the product will be updated immediately.

-Reporting: Products that are reconciled will show up in the "Added" and "Removed" column of the Inventory Change Report.
+Reporting: Products that are reconciled will show up in the "Added" and "Removed" columns of the Inventory Change Report.

-The Spreadsheet Bulk Upload (watch a quick video here 🎥) is great for making bulk updates/edits/reconciliations on your products.
+The Spreadsheet Bulk Upload (watch a quick video here 🎥) is excellent for making bulk updates/edits/reconciliations on your products.

 NOTE: This feature is only available with Standard Plans and above.
 Click here for more information on our current plans.

 Conducting the count: Generate the Edit or Reconcile Inventory Quantities OR Edit Variants.
-From there, you can either print off a hard copy to update, or you can make updates directly to the spreadsheet.
+From there, you can either print off a hard copy to update or make updates directly to the spreadsheet.

-Entering the count: If you printed a hardcopy, we would recommend entering any discrepancies onto Stocktakes (that way you can use the Stock Discrepancies Custom Report).
-Otherwise, you can make the changes directly to the spreadsheet and then import those counts.
+Entering the count: If you printed a hard copy, we recommend entering any discrepancies onto Stocktakes (that way you can use the Stock Discrepancy Report).
+Otherwise, you can make the changes to the spreadsheet and import those counts.

 Reconciliation Worksheets are great for manual physical inventory counts.
 This option provides you with a printable worksheet to perform your counts on.
-When the count is complete, you can enter the changes via a Stocktake or via Spreadsheet Bulk Upload.
+When the count is complete, you can enter the discrepancies via a Stocktake or Spreadsheet Bulk Upload.

 Conducting the count: Manually count and tally the products.
-If you have the same product in multiple areas, make sure you are compiling them and only entering the grand total for the entire location.
+If you have the same product in multiple areas, compile them and only enter the grand total for the entire location.
 It may be helpful to print out multiple copies!

 Entering the count: Write the counts on the worksheet.
 Any counts that don't match can be entered via one of the following: